pangolin93/experiment_weakly_segmentation/README.md

 - pass arguments using **argparse** or similar
 - Check Docker Part is ok
 - Expand with other Data Sources
+- Remove pre-computation weak labels (now it is done "online")

 ## OTHER
 ### Create Conda Env